mbriscoe/Ethereal-Expressions/README.md

 - CSS
   - No errors were found with our own CSS code when passing through the official Jigsaw validator.
 However, there were many errors found in the Bootstrap CSS code, which is a normal result.

+## Bugs
+All bug fixes were dealt with efficiently and cleanly.
+- BUG: contact page width issue
+- BUG: Footer overlapping content
+- BUG: Shading display on gallery page

 ## Deployment